nautilus-unipd/nautilus-ros2/README.md

     ])
 ```
 > [!NOTE]
-> In the future, if you need to create more node with different positions, create a new launch file following the existing patterns, and change all the references to the position (such as `down` in the previous example) to what you need.
+> In the future, if you need to create more nodes with different positions, create a new launch file following the existing patterns, and change all the references to the position (such as `down` in the previous example) to what you need.

 # How to run